-Both ecosystem and species-specific plan are included to contribute to the recovery of federally listed threatened or endangered species, conserve proposed and candidate species, and maintain the long-term persistence of species of conservation concern within the plan area or within the species' range.
+Both ecosystem and species-specific plan components are included to contribute to the recovery of federally listed threatened or endangered species, conserve proposed and candidate species, and maintain the long-term persistence of species of conservation concern within the plan area or within the species' range.
 Additional species-specific plan components may be included to address other species as well, but are not required under the 2012 Planning Rule.
 Collectively, the term "at-risk species" refers to federally listed threatened, endangered, proposed and candidate species as well as Forest Service species of conservation concern.
 Threatened, endangered, proposed, and candidate species are identified by the U. S. Fish and Wildlife Service, which maintains current information regarding which listed species may be present on the Custer Gallatin National Forest.
 Species of conservation concern are those species, other than federally listed threatened, endangered, proposed, or candidate species, that are known to occur in the plan area, and for which the regional forester has determined that the best available scientific information indicates substantial concern about the species capability to persist over the long term in the plan area.
-Terrestrial wildlife species of conservation concern for the Custer Gallatin National Forest are found at the Northern Region land management planning webpage:
+Terrestrial wildlife species of conservation concern for the Custer Gallatin National Forest and associated species-specific evaluation of distribution, abundance, population trends, habitat trends, habitat attributes, and relevant threats can be found at the Northern Region land management planning webpage.